 The right recipe: That’s the theme of the NAM’s energy and natural resources advocacy in its policy blueprint, “Competing to Win,” and it’s the recipe for continued success for all manufacturers in the U.S.

-- Manufacturers lead the way in finding new means of harnessing our abundant sources of energy, but to make long-term investments and continue to innovate, policymakers should draw up and stand by a comprehensive framework for a secure energy future.
+- Manufacturers lead the way in finding new means of harnessing our abundant sources of energy, but to help them make long-term investments and continue to innovate, policymakers should draw up and stand by a comprehensive framework for a secure energy future.

 Keep us competitive: The NAM calls on legislators to take specific actions to keep energy manufacturing in the U.S. competitive.
 These include: